-There will be in-depth coverage of mechanisms of bacterial resistance to antibiotics and methods of infection control, a topic widely recognised to be of global importance.
+There will be in-depth coverage of mechanisms of bacterial resistance to antibiotics and methods of infection

+to be of global importance. \bigotimes

 Many of the lecturers on the course have extensive experience of practicing in low-income and middle-income countries as well as the UK, giving a global perspective to the teaching.

+different body systems, facilitated

+control, a topic widely recognised